 - 1940 - Becomes an assistant in the Archive of Folk Song at the Library of Congress.

 - 194? - Seeger served in the US Army in the Pacific.
 He was trained as an airplane mechanic, but was reassigned to entertain the American troops with music.

 - 1950's - Had a string of hit records during the early 1950s as a member of The Weavers, most notably their recording of Lead Belly's "Goodnight, Irene"

-- 1950-mid-60's - Members of The Weavers were blacklisted from national television during the McCarthy Era.
+- 1950-mid-60's - Members of The Weavers were blacklisted from national television during the McCarthy Era, for their political affiliations.